- Career Center

 All documents (project description, curriculum vitae, etc.) should be uploaded below.
 Documents should be sent in Adobe Acrobat (.pdf) or Microsoft Word (.doc or .docx) format.

-Applications will be reviewed by a committee consisting of Lisa Jackson-Schebetta (Chair), Virginia Anderson and Samer Al-Saber.
 Applications will be evaluated primarily on the feasibility and significance of the proposed research project.
 Additional consideration will be given to faculty who have extremely limited institutional research support, previously unsupported projects, and projects that enrich ASTR's diversity.
-Questions may be directed to Lisa Jackson-Schebetta.
+Questions may be directed to Virginia Anderson, Committee Chair.